pajacobson/unity-c/README.md

 ## Unity Completions

-All assertions documented in the [Unity Assertions Reference](https://github.com/ThrowTheSwitch/Unity/blob/master/docs/UnityAssertionsReference.md) are available as completions in base and message forms.

 Unity completions are scope sensitive and require use of a `C` syntax that correctly identifies function blocks.

 The snippets are known to work with: